Cornell-PoBE/A3/README.md

 # Add a Vagrant directory where you will contain your Vagrant files
 # as well as: ansible cookbooks, keypair pem files, and upstart scripts
 $ mkdir vagrant
-# add vagrant/* to your .gitignore either via sublime or by running
+# add vagrant/* to your .gitignore either via a text editor or by running
 # echo "vagrant/*" >> .gitignore
 $ cd vagrant
 # Initialize Vagrant with a Vagrantfile
 $ vagrant init
 $ ls
 Vagrantfile
-# You will now add the following files each of which should be familiair
+# You will now add the following files each of which should be familiar
 # from the example walkthrough
 $ touch site.yml
 $ touch a3.nginx.j2